a-lud/sea-snake-selection/annotation/README.md

     --remove-tmp-files
 ```

-### Summary
+### Preparation summary

-To summarise the preparation steps, there are three main outputs that
-have been generated, where each output type may have multiple files
-associated with it.
+To summarise, we generated three additional sources of gene evidence for
+each snakes:

-1. A non-redundant set of snake protein sequences generated by
+1. A non-redundant set of protein sequences generated by `MMseqs2`
-    `MMseqs2`
-2.  `EVM` compatible *GFF3* files generated by lifting NCBI gene
+2.  *Liftoff* annotations that are `EVM` compatible
-    annotations to the species of interest using `Liftoff`
-3.  `EVM` compatible *GFF3* files generated by predicting gene structure
-    from protein homology using `MetaEuk` relative to the species of
-    interest

-Each of these outputs are used in the actual annotation pipeline
-outlined below.
+3.  *MetaEuk* `easy-predict` annotations that are EVM\` compatible

+These external sources of gene evidence were used as inputs to
+*Funannotate* (see below)

 ## Funannotate